 His rebelliousness and defiance of Mike Brown was like setting a backfire to cut down on the fuel.
 He was cited for parking in handicapped zones.
 He was cited for speeding.
 It was all part of the little boy lost narrative for the high school kid who needed college maturation before he needed NBA money and NBA game highlights and Lakers expectations, all of which made his ego grow to massive proportions.
 Often, he acted crazy.

 On January 27, 2009, Bynum’s flagrant foul of Gerald Wallace, as Wallace was in the air for a layup, fractured Wallace’s rib resulting in a collapsed lung and Gerald could not fly back with the Charlotte Bobcats team, he had to take a bus home.
 That was a red flag.
 On March 20, 2011, Bynum was suspended for a flagrant foul on Michael Beasley.
 That was a red flag.
-On May 8, 2011, he viciously fouled JJ Barea similarly to how he fouled Gerald Wallace, except Barea was a foot shorter, his body flew in the air like paper shreds but he was unharmed .
+On May 8, 2011, he viciously fouled JJ Barea similarly to how he fouled Gerald Wallace, except Barea was a foot shorter, his body flew in the air like a thousand paper shreds but he was unharmed .
 That was the last straw.
 Bynum was instantly tossed from the game and as he was leaving the court, in his final act of defiance, he stripped off his jersey and threw it into the crowd.
 For that action, he was suspended four games and fined $25,000.

 What was once an 18 year old engineering savant was now someone unable to control his impulses.
 But it had not started out that way.